open-mmlab/PowerPaint/README.md

 # PowerPaint

-PowerPaint is a powerful image editing tool that leverages the capabilities of deep learning models.
-This README provides a step-by-step guide to download the repository, set up the required virtual environment named "PowerPaint" using conda, and run PowerPaint with or without ControlNet.
+This README provides a step-by-step guide to download the repository, set up the required virtual environment named "PowerPaint" using conda, and run PowerPaint with or without ControlNet.## Improved Model Weights and Online Demo Coming Soon

 ## Getting Started